 At affiliated events this year, horses who have two consecutive cross-country eliminations — as a result of refusals, run-outs, or horse or rider falls — or who have three eliminations within a rolling 12-month period must drop down a level at their next event under the continuing performance requirement rule.

 Once they have completed a run that fulfills the minimum eligibility requirements (MER) at that lower level, they can move up again.

 If eliminations happened at different levels, the MER must be achieved at the level below the highest level they were eliminated at — for example, if the eliminations happened at BE90 and BE100, the MER would need to be achieved at BE90 before entering another BE100.

-If a rider’s horse(s) has three eliminations in 12 months or two consecutively as above twice in 12 months, they will be referred to BE under the “rider referrals” rule (3.8.4).
+A rider of a horse, or horses, who incur two continuing performance requirement within 12 months will be referred to BE under the “rider referrals” rule (3.8.4).
 This involves BE speaking to the rider and discussing whether coaching or assessments with an accredited coach might help them.

 The organisation is also tightening up on sanctions for fallers who go home without first visiting the medical officer — this will now be punishable by a medical suspension.
 The rules also now state that the horse ambulance must remain on site until at least 30 minutes after the last horse has completed.